webofdata/specification-archived/specification.md

 TODO: Add some examples here.
 Add support for paging.
 Add swagger definitions.

-### Query Title and Description Operation
+#### Query For Subject By Title and Description

+As well as machine to machine communication WoD provides a way for humans to find subjects of interest by searching for them by name or description.
+This is most common when trying to find a starting point subject, or well known subject.

-Firstly we define two well defined property types, 'wod:title' and 'wod:description'.
+WoD defines two property types, 'wod:title' and 'wod:description'.
 The following search operation uses the values in these two properties to locate entities.
 The 'text' parameter can only be used in conjunction with the 'dataset' query parameter.

 The dataset query parameter can be repeated 0 or more times to restrict the dataset in which the search is performed.
+If it is not provided then the search occurs across all datasets.

 A WoD node should search in all fields of all entities that are either wod:title or wod:description.
 Hits in wod:title should be prioritised over those in wod:description.

-Results of the
+The quality of the search results is left up to the implementor.

 GET /query?text=some text term here&dataset=&lt;uri&gt;

 ### Linked Data URL Resolution